skuep/AIOC/README.md

 - Turn around PCB and solder remaining solder lugs
 - Optionally you can 3D print a case for your AIOC.
 [This model](https://www.thingiverse.com/thing:6144997) has been designed by a third party but is confirmed to work with the AIOC.

+__Note__ It is unfortunately quite common that the TRS connectors have intermittent contact after soldering the ring or tip tabs.
+In this case, it helps to re-melt the solder joint, then using e.g. tweezer slightly assert some sideways force onto the contact and let the solder joint solidify **while applying the pressure on the contact**.
+This will keep some tension on the area where the tab internally connects to the barrel and thus give a solid (spring loaded) connection.

 ## How To Build
 For building the firmware, clone the repository and initialize the submodules.
 Create an empty workspace with the STM32CubeIDE and import the project.
   - ``git clone <repositry url>``